 Whether you’ve opted for lodging in Snowmass Mall/Upper Village or Snowmass Base Village, you’re just a quick click-in and schuss to the nearest lift.
 Snowmass has a lot of excellent options for families, but if you’re looking for kid-appeasing amenities, like a slopeside pool, home-away-from-home space and kitchens (perfect for large families traveling together), and convenience to Snowmass’ best shopping and the Ice Age Discovery Center, put Timberline Condominiums top of mind.

-Day 2: Check the kids into ski school or childcare and explore Snowmass
+Day 2: Check the kids into ski school and explore Snowmass

 Day 3: Experience Elk Camp: a high-alpine hub for family fun

-On your second day on the slopes, opt for a half day or pick up the kids a little early, so you can enjoy some family time on the mountain.
-Offering snow tubing, snow biking, ice skating, dining and the all-new Breathtaker coaster, which will open December 2017, Elk Camp has something for everyone in your brood.
-Elk Camp is accessed via the Elk Camp Gondola from the Base Village.
-It’s also easy to ski to via the family-friendly blue run, Turkey Trot.
+On your second day on the slopes, opt for a half-day or pick up the kids a little early, so you can enjoy some family time on the mountain.
+Offering fantastic dining and a plethora of blue and green runs, Elk Camp is a fantastic place for the whole family to challenge themselves in a welcoming and uncrowded environment.